Complaints Policy

 Overview

-This policy supports the Group’s values and is a commitment to improving lives and supporting colleagues by providing an effective complaints service that meets both the requirements of the regulatory Tenant Involvement and Empowerment consumer standard and Housing Ombudsman’s complaints handling code.
+Providing an effective complaints service that meets both the requirements of the regulatory Tenant Involvement and Empowerment consumer standard and Housing Ombudsman’s complaints handling code.

 We aim to provide a complaints service that:

-- enables customers to be heard and understood
+- enables customers to be heard and understood.

-- ensures customers are aware of how to make a complaint and their right to access the Housing Ombudsman service;
+- ensures customers are aware of how to make a complaint and their right to access the Housing Ombudsman service.

-- is fair, impartial and easily accessible to all our customers;
+- is fair, impartial and easily accessible to all our customers.

-- is customer focused and takes account of individual circumstances;
+- is customer focused and takes account of individual circumstances.

 - puts things right (where appropriate) in a timely and effective manner; and